-When comparing the single asset-class options at Fidelity Charitable, Schwab Charitable, and Vanguard Charitable, I like Schwab's the best.
-Not only does it give investors access to ultracheap index funds across a wide range of asset classes (there's a Bloomberg Barclays US Aggregate Bond index tracker, a total U.S. stock market index tracker, a MSCI EAFE tracker, and an inflation-protected bond option), it also includes some medalist-rated actively managed funds with exposure to high yield (Gold-rated Metropolitan West Total Return Bond (MWTRX)) and emerging-markets (Bronze-rated Hartford International Opportunities (HAOYX)).
+When comparing the single asset-class options at Fidelity Charitable, Schwab Charitable, and Vanguard Charitable, I think Schwab's is topnotch.
+Not only does it give investors access to ultracheap index funds across a wide range of asset classes (there's a Bloomberg Barclays US Aggregate Bond index tracker, a total U.S. stock market index tracker, a MSCI EAFE tracker, and an inflation-protected bond option), but it also includes some Morningstar Medalist-rated actively managed funds with exposure to high yield (Gold-rated Metropolitan West Total Return Bond (MWTRX)) and emerging-markets (Bronze-rated Hartford International Opportunities (HAOYX)).

-Investors won't go too far wrong with the Fidelity Charitable and Vanguard Charitable lineups either, provided they keep portfolio diversification in mind.
+Investors won't go too far wrong with Fidelity Charitable's lineup either, provided they keep portfolio diversification in mind.
 Fidelity Charitable's menu features actively managed options (both in-house and from other asset managers) and broad, reasonably priced Fidelity index funds.
-Some of the actively managed options can give investors exposure to some asset classes that aren't represented in the index offerings; for instance, Bronze-rated T. Rowe Price Overseas Stock (TROIX) has exposure to emerging markets equities, and PIMCO Total Return (PTTRX) provides exposure to high-yield bonds and Treasury Inflation Protected Securities.
+Some of the actively managed options can give investors exposure to some asset classes that aren't represented in the index offerings; for instance, Silver-rated T. Rowe Price Overseas Stock (TROIX) has exposure to emerging-markets equities, and Gold-rated PIMCO Total Return (PTTRX) and Gold-rated Fidelity Total Bond (FTBFX) provide exposure to high-yield bonds and Treasury Inflation-Protected Securities.

 Vanguard Charitable's lineup is pretty sensible and covers most of the bases.
 Arguably, though, it would be more efficient for investors to get their international diversification through the broader international-stock index fund on the menu than the more narrowly focused regional options that are also offered.
 Further, the investment menu would be more well-rounded if it contained some exposure to asset classes that are not represented in broader index funds, such as high yield or an inflation hedge such as TIPS.